fizzle77/JAFDTC/doc/README.md

   configuration by double-clicking on the configuration in the configuration list.
 - **Duplicate** &ndash; Creates a copy of the selected configuration after prompting for a name for the copy of the configuration.
-- **Paste** &ndash; Pastes information from the clipboard into the selected configuration.
 - **Rename** &ndash; Renames the selected configuration.
 - **Delete** &ndash; Removes the currently selected configuration from the database.
 - **Import** &ndash; Creates a new configuration from a file previously created with the *Export*